LeonardoGentile/ColorSchemeEditorLive/README.md

 "Real-time" color scheme editor plugin for Sublime Text 2/3.

 ## NOTE: I am not the author of this plugin
-This package belonged to the user [bobef](https://github.com/bobef/ColorSchemeEditor-ST2) and was called __ColorSchemeEditor__ but his account has disappeared.
+This package belonged to the user [bobef](https://github.com/bobef/) and was called [ColorSchemeEditor](https://github.com/bobef/ColorSchemeEditor-ST2) ~~but his account has disappeared~~ it's back up online again!.
 By chance I found this extremely useful plugin somewhere on my machine before it went lost forever.
 All credits to the original author.

+Considering the original repo is online again I could delete this but I'm keeping it only as a safe backup copy.

 Screenshots
 ===========